MetaMask/SIPs/SIPS/sip-26.md

 The Keyring API is being modified to support non-EVM chains.
-However, a challenge arises in identifying the correct account Snap that should receive the signing request, as this information is often only obtainable from the request itself, which varies based on method and chain.
+However, a challenge arises in identifying the correct account Snap that should receive the signing request, as this information is often only obtainable from the request itself, which varies based on the method and chain.

 ## Specification